CannonServer/RaidableDefences/README.md

-# RaidableDefences
+# RaidableDefenses
-A plugin that stops unbreakable cannon defences
+A plugin that stops unbreakable cannon defenses

 This plugin will destroy the following blocks when tnt blows up near them.